HoudaifaBouamine/algo-helper/src/routes/(blog-article)/learn-how-to-jump-the-line/+page.md

 ---
+goal: Learn How To Jump The Line
 title: 'Week #01 - Problem #02 - Jump The Line'
-goal: Learn How To Jump The Line
+details: 'teach them how to print multiple lines'
 slug: learn-how-to-jump-the-line
 coverImage: ''
 excerpt: ''